Dai0526/Algorithm/InterviewPreparation/CppFundmental.md

     * It can detach itself from its child
     * typically used for long running background services such as server

+A mutex only allows you to wait until the lock is available; a condition variable allows you to wait until some application-defined condition has changed.

 ### Thread vs Process
 Process:
 * Creation of each process requires separate system calls for each process.